-Figure 29 • Connections between Two Instances with Regular Pin Order
+Figure 4-10.
+Connections between Two Instances with Regular Pin Order

-However if the pin order are modified such that the output pins of my_instance B are put on the left side and the input pins of Instance A are put on the right side of the instance, the net connection between the two instances are direct straight lines.
+However, if the pin order is modified such that the output pins of my_instance B are put on the left side and the input pins of Instance A are put on the right side of the instance, the net connection between the two instances are direct straight lines.
 The nets do not need to go around the instance.

-Refer to "Modify Pin Order" on page 15 for details on how to modify the pin order.
+See Modify Pin Order for details on how to modify the pin order.

-Figure 30 • Connections between Two Instances with Modified Pin Order
+Figure 4-11.
+Connections between Two Instances with Modified Pin Order